restful-rose/Jira-TimeReport/README.md

 # Jira-TimeReport

-Sums all the seconds the user spent working on issues and reports that.
+Sums all the seconds the user spent working on issues and reports that is part of the current sprint.
+Useful for gathering statistics right before a sprint-review.

 ## Installation